 The Department of Landscape Design and Ecosystem Management (LDEM) is an academic unit within the American University of Beirut established in 2007 to house two programs, the Bachelor Degree of Landscape Architecture (BLA) and the Interfaculty Master of Science in Environmental Sciences (MSES), major Ecosystem Management (ECOM).

-The BLA is the only one of its kind in the MENA region and is the first program to be approved for accreditation by the Landscape Architectural Accreditation Board (LAAB) from the American Society of Landscape Architects (ASLA) outside the USA.
+The BLA is the only one of its kind in the MENA region and received accreditation in 2021 making it the first accredited program by the Landscape Architectural Accreditation Board (LAAB) from the American Society of Landscape Architects (ASLA) outside the USA.
 LDEM offers license-qualifying degrees at the graduate and undergraduate levels and is an official member of the European Council for Landscape Architecture Schools (ECLAS).

 Due to its distinctive position within the university, LDEM promotes collaboration with various academic units including architecture, urban design and planning, agriculture, food security, archaeology, engineering, and public health.
 LDEM faculty are engaged in research and teaching across a breadth of topics including landscape architecture, ecosystem management, environmental design and planning, and landscape management.
 LDEM integrates the academic and professional experience of its accomplished faculty members and practitioners in graduating a generation of leading landscape architects who concurrently utilize design and science in the field.

 Graduates from both programs are successful professionals holding positions in landscape architecture, multi-disciplinary design and planning firms, local and international private consulting firms, international organizations and UN agencies, non-profit organizations, and Government Ministries.
 LDEM is housed in the Faculty of Agricultural and Food Sciences (FAFS)

 - 2000–BSc program in Landscape Design & Eco-Management was established.